Author: Tiffany W.

 For larger tasks, like papers, try to reverse engineer your schedule.
 Work backwards from the deadline and set personal deadlines for your outline, draft, edits, and final piece.
 This can be tricky, because teachers tend to offer more time for long-term projects (ergo, more time to procrastinate).
 One way I tackle this is by shifting my mindset: what can I do now that my future self will appreciate?

 2. Assess your emotions.

 Often, I don’t put off a task because it’s impossible, or The Hardest Task.
-It’s because the task causes me to feel a certain way, and usually dredges up unpleasant emotions.
+And this is because the task causes me to feel a certain way, dredging up unpleasant emotions.
 Perhaps you have a vendetta against Calculus (I certainly do!) or hate Hamlet down to the core.
 Maybe statistics is a snooze.
-Whether the assignment invokes feelings of stress, anxiety, boredom, or disgust, the resulting consequence is still the same: you end up feeling overwhelmed or uncertain.
+Whether the assignment invokes feelings of stress, anxiety, boredom, or disgust, the resulting consequence is still the same: you end up feeling overwhelmed, annoyed, or uncertain.
 And in this state, even the simplest of tasks can feel Herculean.

 To figure out if your emotions are causing you to procrastinate, ask yourself these questions: